NATIONAL HANSEN’S DISEASE PROGRAMS

 Baton Rouge, Louisiana

 The well-known seminar entitled, “The Carville Approach to Management of the Neuropathic Foot” has been modified for online instruction.
 The material presented includes principles and protocols that are time tested and proven effective for prevention of amputation in the lower extremity due to neuropathy.
 These six modules provide the background theory as well as practical evaluation and treatment tools applicable for immediate implementation in the clinic.
-This course is recommended for health professionals working with patients having Diabetes or lower extremity neuropathy.
+This course is recommended for health professionals working with patients having lower extremity neuropathy.
 This course will enable the health care provider to assess and treat the neuropathic foot and evaluate protocols (or treatment options).
 It is also designed to reduce injuries and amputations associated with lower extremity neuropathy.

 UPON COMPLETION, THE PARTICIPANT SHOULD: